Trump: ‘Plenty of time on my hands’ — for NFL and Puerto Rico crisis

 The president told reporters he believes ensuring professional athletes show respect for the flag is an important part of his job.

-“Well I wasn’t preoccupied with the NFL,” Trump said in the Rose Garden.
+“Well, I wasn’t preoccupied with the NFL,” Trump said in the Rose Garden.
 “I was ashamed of what was taking place, because to me that was a very important moment.
 I don’t think you can disrespect our country, our flag our national anthem.

 “I’ve heard that before, about was I preoccupied.